How To Stop Being Judgemental

 It seems counterintuitive to focus on how you look to others when you’re trying to reduce judgment.

-Of course, we’re not saying you should be paranoid and insecure about what other people think about you, but you should be conscious that if you judge others, people will remember you for being judgemental, and maybe less likely to want your friendship and less likely to open up to you.
+Of course, we’re not saying you should be paranoid and insecure about what other people think about you, but you should be conscious that if you judge others, people will remember you for being judgmental, and maybe less likely to want your friendship and less likely to open up to you.

 Worse, they may try to be close to you only to avoid being judged themselves!